-Ports of Entry with Automated Passport Control (APC) - There will be APC kiosks at many U.S. ports of entry.
+There will be APC kiosks at many U.S. ports of entry.
 These allow for expedited processing of U.S., Canadian and Visa Waiver Program travelers.
 The APC kiosks are self-service.
 Travelers will scan their passports at the kiosk and may be required to answer questions on the Customs and Border Protection (CBP) Declaration Form 6059B pertaining to their address while in the U.S., arrival flight as well as questions on the goods they are bringing into the United States.
 The APC will then generate a receipt based on the traveler’s answers.

 When passing through passport control, CBP Officials may also scan your passport to verify your travel authorization as well as may confirm your answers on the Declaration Form 6059B.

 Here, CBP Official will scan your passport as well and may confirm the answers on Declaration Form 6059B.

 Depending on your port of entry, your passport may or may not be stamped upon arrival to the United States.
 However, since the CBP system for entry and exits is managed online, a passport stamp is not required for travelers entering via the Visa Waiver Program.
 If you would like to retrieve your history of previous arrivals and departures from the U.S., please visit: https://i94.cbp.dhs.gov/I94/#/home

 ESTA travelers should depart the United States within 90 days of their arrival as ESTA only permits stays of up to 90 days.
 Travel to Canada, Mexico and adjacent islands or territories does count towards the 90-day limit so travelers should be aware of the restrictions and plan their itinerary to ensure they do not overstay.